STEM I for Middle School Students - SPARK: Life on Campus

 In addition to the RAs, 2 Residence Directors and a Community Director oversee supervision of all SPARK students and serve on call 24 hours a day, seven days a week while the program is in session.

 Students live in Brown’s residence halls within walking distance of classrooms and dining halls.
 Students are assigned to double occupancy rooms on single-sex floors with single-sex shared bathrooms.
-Unless a specific roommate request is made, students will be randomly assigned to another SPARK student no more than 6 months apart in age.
-Rooms provide typical college furniture, and do not have central air conditioning (one fan per room is provided).
+Students will be randomly assigned to another SPARK student no more than 6 months apart in age.
+Rooms provide typical college furniture, and do not have central air conditioning (one fan per student is provided).

 Breakfast: 7:30am – 8:30am